We welcome on board 10 new schools who will begin teaching The Rite Journey this year, bringing the total to 21 schools –

 - Yirara College, Alice Springs, NT

 “The Rite Journey is already one of the best initiation into successful adulthood programs for adolescents in the world .
-It is therefore an honor and a pleasure to work with Andrew and Graham to make this program even better.
-My congratulations to both of them for such a fine trail blazing initiative.”
+It is therefore an honor and a pleasure to work with Andrew to make this program even better.
+My congratulations for such a fine trail blazing initiative.”

 “The Rite Journey is one of the most exciting and well conceived ideas in boys’ education for a very long time.